Flying to New York? Travelers could face $2K fine for not filling out form

-ALBANY, N.Y.
-(NEWS10) — Travelers from high-risk states now face mandatory $2,000 fine for not filling out travel advisory form.
+COLONIE, N.Y.
+(NEWS10) — Travelers from high-risk states now face a mandatory $2,000 fine for not filling out the travel advisory form.

 - Alabama